-The second major initiative focuses Court resources upon school truancy and failure of parents to assure attendance of their children in Almost immediately after taking the bench, Judge Martin announced an aggressive approach to dealing with school truancy.
+The second major initiative focuses Court resources upon school truancy and failure of parents to assure attendance of their children in Almost immediately after taking the bench, Judge Martin school. announced an aggressive approach to dealing with school truancy.
 Pursuant to this initiative, complaints alleging truancy violations were placed on an expedited track in order to get the youths before the Court within two (2) to three (3) weeks from the date of filing.
 Judge Martin traveled to schools on Fridays and held hearings on truancy cases in the youths' home school buildings in order to stress the importance that he places on school attendance.
 The Court also encouraged the filing of criminal cases on parents in situations where it was apparent that parents were neglecting their parental responsibility to see that their children attend school on a regular basis.
-As indicated by the Court Operation Report on page 10, status offense filing (including truancy cases) increased from two hundred and twelve (212) in 2015 to three hundred and sixty-nine (369) in 2017 while adult criminal case filings more than doubled from 2015 to 201 (114 to 263).
-Many of these cases are often dismissed after school officials report marked improvements in attendance and performance. leaders have indicated that this program has been very effective in addressing the problem of chronic absenteeism.
+As indicated by the Court Operation Report on page 10, status offense filing (including truancy cases) decreased from three hundred and sixty-nine (369) in 2017 to three hundred and forty-four (344) in 2017 while adult criminal case filings remained steady at two hundred fifty-six (256) as compared to two hundred sixty-three (263) in 2017.
+Many of these cases are often dismissed after school officials report marked improvements in attendance and performance.
+School leaders have indicated that this program has been very effective in addressing the problem of chronic absenteeism.

 Overall, case filings remained steady.
-Child abuse, neglect, and dependency cases continued to trend upward.
-Unfortunately, many of these cases involve serious issues of drug abuse which prevent parents from caring for the basic needs of children.
+Unfortunately, many of the abuse, neglect, and dependency cases involve serious issues of drug abuse which prevent parents from caring for the basic needs of children.
 Drug affected families make up an ever-increasing portion the Court's abuse/neglect/dependency docket.
 As a result, many children were removed from homes and placed into foster care or into the homes of relatives while parents address the issues which led to removal.
 Muskingum County is not immune from the disastrous social and economic costs associated with the heroin and synthetic opiate epidemic that has infected the entire country.
-There was a notable drop in delinquency filings.
-However, status offenses (which includes unruly by truancy) and adult filings were up significantly.
-The growth in these figures is a reflection of the emphasis placed on school attendance by our local school systems as well as the Prosecutor's Office, and Court.
+There was another notable rise in delinquency filings.

 The Court's Diversion Program continues to be an effective option to hold youths accountable for unruly and delinquent behavior.
 This program, which is intended to serve first time offenders, is administered by Julie Russell.
-During 2017, one hundred seventy-five (175) cases were approved for programming and services through the Diversion Program.
-Of the one hundred eighty-nine (189) cases closed in 2017, ninety-three percent (93%) did not receive new charges within six (6) months of closure.
-Seventeen (17) cases were closed as unsuccessful and, where appropriate, referred to the general case docket for adjudication.
+During 2018, one hundred fourteen (114) cases were approved for programming and services through the Diversion Program.
+Of the one hundred eighty-nine (114) cases closed in 2017, eighty-nine percent (89%) did not receive new charges within six (6) months of closure.
+Thirteen (13) cases were closed as unsuccessful and, where appropriate, referred to the general case docket for adjudication.

 The six (6) person Probation Department continues to be a workhorse for the Court despite being downsized from a staff of nine (9) over the years.
-In addition to their traditional role of supervising youths in the community, Probation Officers assist with drug testing and electronic monitoring of participants in the specialized docket courts; assist with court security in the lobby; act as bailiffs in the Courtroom; serve on the Court's Reentry initiative: prepare pre-sentence investigations assessments for the Court; and facilitate several therapeutic counseling programs.
-During 2016, the Court purchased four (4) late model sedans to replace four (4) of the least reliable vehicles in their fleet.
-In 2017, the Court replaced two (2) more vehicles with new sedaans.
-For the first time in years, the Probation Department has a dependable fleet of vehicles which has resulted in lower fuel bills and reduced repair costs.
+In addition to their traditional role of supervising youths in the community, Probation Officers assist with drug testing and electronic monitoring of participants in the specialized docket courts; assist with court security in the lobby; act as bailiffs in the Courtroom; serve on the Court's Reentry initiative; prepare pre-sentence investigations and risk assessments for the Court; and facilitate several therapeutic counseling programs.